 Our undergraduate program is leading the way in preparing multimedia journalists who can help shape and navigate a dynamic media landscape.
-The NU-Q curriculum ensures that journalism students become skilled not only in writing, reporting, editing, production and critical thinking, but also in using multiple platforms (print, online, and broadcast) so that they can create compelling, high-impact journalism for interactive audiences.
+The NU-Q curriculum ensures that journalism and strategic communication students become skilled not only in writing, reporting, editing, production, and critical thinking, but also in using multiple platforms (print, online, and broadcast) so that they can create compelling, high-impact journalism and strategic communication for interactive audiences.

 Our curriculum emphasizes journalism excellence, multimedia storytelling, ethics and professional behavior, audience understanding, research, quantitative literacy, visual literacy, and creativity.
-Journalism students take about one-third of their courses in the journalism program (which includes a track in public relations); the other two-thirds are in the liberal arts and sciences.
+Students take about one-third of their courses in the journalism and strategic communication program (which includes a track in public relations); the other two-thirds are in the liberal arts and sciences.